 - Medications and Allergies

-Immunization data can be entered in the patient's chart by navigating to the Immunizations tab on the left-side menu.
+Immunization data can be entered into the patient's chart by navigating to the Immunizations tab on the left-side menu.
 For information on entering immunizations see our article here.

 Instructions information can be entered in the Clinical Dashboard of the patient chart.
 Scroll down to Care Plan under the Additional Options section.
 When entering the instruction details, select Patient Clinical Instructions from the Plan Type menu.